Peter Deunov: Creation of doctrine and school

 At that time, he began working on the Paneurhythmy – a cycle of exercises composed of melody, text and plastic movements, with the aim being to improve and maintain human health and stimulate the harmonious development of availability, abilities, emotions and attitudes towards life by achieving harmony with nature (the universe).
 In the summer of 1929, Dunov took his followers and disciples to a camp near the Seven Rila Lakes for the first time.

 On September 21, 1930, he opened a new stream of his sermons, called Sunday Morning Sermons, which continued until April 1944.
 On May 4, 1936, a political activist attacked him, causing a cerebral hemorrhage and partial paralysis.
 Although in a bad condition, on July 14 he went with his students to a camp near the Seven Rila Lakes and completely recovered his health.
 On March 22, 1939 he wrote a message to his disciples entitled The Eternal Covenant of the Spirit.

 Late life

-At the beginning of 1944, during the havy air bombardments over Sofia, said to his disciples: "There are no more here conditions for a person to maintain his relationship with God.
+At the beginning of 1944, during the heavy air bombardments over Sofia, said to his disciples: "There are no more here conditions for a person to maintain his relationship with God.
 Let's get out of here" and together with a small group of them went to the village of Marchaevo (24 km southwest of Sofia), at the foot of Vitosha.
 He settled in the home (now a museum) of his disciple Temelko Gyorev.
 Many of his followers also settled in the village, and others periodically went there from Sofia.
 Talks continued in Murchaevo, and the last meeting of the Brotherhood took place there.
 Dunov returned to Izgreva on October 19, 1944.
 On December 20, 1944, he delivered the lecture The Last Word to the Common Occult Class.